 While pedestrian collisions and bicycle accidents involving students are rare, it’s important to recognize that they do happen, and they can be catastrophic.
 The goal of our analysis is simple: to identify high-risk areas so that parents can educate themselves and their children.

-Fortunately, as parents and adults, there are a number of things we can do to improve driver safety around our schools.
+Fortunately our car accident lawyers have identified a number of things we can do to improve driver safety around our schools.

 As parents, there are a number of things you can do to improve the safety of your (and others’) children.